app1echip/Gravitonium/README.txt

-Developed[not yet] with CLion for Windows
+trying to port Gun Mayhem with C++, developed[not yet] with CLion for Windows

 * SFML
 * Box2D